taikedz/watcher-rss/README.md

 Profile file
 ===

+run `./defrss feedName` to create a new feed file in ~/.genrss/ and pre-populate it with a basic handler.

 Here's an example for Sinfest, a webcomic I follow but that has no RSS.

 I have this file saved as `~/.genrss/sinfest`